nicokaiser/rpi-audio-receiver/README.md

 ## Disclaimer

-These scripts are tested and work on a current (as of January 2020) Raspbian setup on Raspberry Pi.
+These scripts are tested and work on a current (as of May 2020) Raspbian setup on Raspberry Pi.
 Depending on your setup (board, configuration, sound module, Bluetooth adapter) and your preferences, you might need to adjust the scripts.
 They are held as simple as possible and can be used as a starting point for additional adjustments.

+## Contributing

+Package and configuration choices are quite opinionated but as close to the Debian defaults as possible.
+Customizations can be made by modifying the scripts, but the installer should stay as simple as possible, with as few choices as possible.
+That said, pull requests and suggestions are of course always welcome.
+However I might decide not to merge changes that add too much complexity.

 ## References